 The reasonably priced properties and good schools in the area of Holloway means that lots of families choose to live here, as well as young professionals who are able to rent and buy without the additional costs of nearby neighbourhoods.
 Holloway is known as a district of media workers and is extremely multi-cultural, with lots of international and religious communities dotted throughout.
 Notable residents past and present include Kaya Scodelairo, John Lydon and Douglas Adams – and you’ll often see players of Arsenal Football Club walking and driving through the streets!

 Property is a cheaper alternative to those priced out of other areas in Islington, and its redevelopment is seeing lots of new builds and purpose-built blocks of flats spring up throughout the area.
 Homes here aside from the new developments are primarily Victorian terraces properties with three and four bedrooms; many still unconverted and remaining as family homes.
 A stroll around the district will show you some estates of social housing dotted.
 The former Holloway Prison is nearby.
 Now closed, the site is being developed into new housing.

 It is a perfectly safe area to live within and to visit, but is not as busy an area as tourist hotspots elsewhere in the city.
 Residents here are friendly and will happily stop you to give you directions; and the multi-culturalism of this neighbourhood will also help you find someone who speaks the same language or dialect as you if English isn’t your strongest.

 Even if you’re not an Arsenal Football Club, the superb transport options and range of new developments make Holloway an exciting and convenient place to stay in the capital.
-If you are an international student, intern or professional looking for homestay accommodation (“host family”) in Holloway or close by, we would love to hear from you.
-Similarly, if you have a spare room in your home and are interested in hosting international students, please do get in touch with us.
+If you are an international student, intern or professional looking for homestay accommodation in Holloway or close by, we would love to hear from you.